tran4code/calorieApp_server/README.md

 - [Windows](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows) or [macOS](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/)

 The Community Edition lets you run MongoDB locally on your computer.
 If you want to work with MongoDB on the cloud, use MongoDB's Atlas managed database service.
+Optionally, install MongoDB Compass as a GUI for MongoDB databases, using connection string `mongodb://localhost:27017` for local development.

 Then, make sure that MongoDB is running:
 `brew services start mongodb` on macOS and `mongod` on Windows